revengenowstudio/CNCDDraw/README.md

 - If some parts of the screen are **being displayed diagonally** then try to set "fixpitch=true".

+- If the game is **stuttering on a Freesync/G-Sync monitor** then try to set "minfps=-1"

 &nbsp;

 **If the game doesn't start at all or it's crashing**, [then please generate a debug log file and upload it.](https://github.com/CnCNet/cnc-ddraw/issues/44)